Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 A mode is time-sliced into a set a "user intent" units,
 A user intent is the user's expression of intent to do something
 expressed as a specific input gesture,
-and an intent handler, that performs the desired action, for each intent it defines.
+and an intent handler, that performs the action intended by the user.

 The primary mode corresponds to the user's primary activity.
 Within this primary interaction context, transient modes may pop-up and then go away.
 In terms of interaction "intensity"
 all high-intensity user intents that are frequently used and require immediacy
 are direct-mapped to keystroke-sequences.
 Lower intensity intents that are less frequently needed
 are indirect-mapped to transient, pop-up modes.